 Cost of Living in Utah vs. California

-The cost of living index in Utah is just over 100, whereas California’s is at 149.9 (that’s the third highest in the country).
-In Utah’s most popular cities, you’ll pay about $1,700 for a 2 bedroom while the average for the same unit in California is $2,500.
+The cost of living index in Utah is 99.5, while California’s is 142.2, one of the highest in the country.
+In Utah’s most popular cities, you’ll pay around $1,850 for a two-bedroom apartment, while the same unit in California averages $2,900.

 Cost of Living in Utah vs. Arizona